psyraxaus/Prosim2GSX/memory-bank/progress.md

 # Progress Tracking: Prosim2GSX

 ## Project Status
 The Prosim2GSX project is in a functional state with the core integration between Prosim A320 and GSX Pro working as expected.
+Recent enhancements to service architecture with improved state management across multiple services have significantly improved the reliability and maintainability of the application.
+We've implemented a comprehensive state tracking pattern, added thread synchronization with dedicated lock objects, created service-specific log categories for better filtering, and improved error handling and recovery mechanisms.

-Recent simplifications to the loadsheet generation process have improved the reliability and maintainability of the application.
-By removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality, we've reduced complexity and potential points of failure in the code.
-The redundant variables and methods related to custom weight and balance calculations have been removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.
+Prior to these architectural improvements, we simplified the loadsheet generation process by removing redundant custom weight and balance calculations and fully relying on Prosim's native loadsheet functionality.
+This change removed unnecessary complexity and potential points of failure in the code.
+The redundant variables and methods related to custom weight and balance calculations were removed from GsxController.cs and ProsimController.cs, while keeping the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs.

 The code review confirms that the implementation follows the architecture and patterns described in the documentation.
 The event aggregator pattern is properly implemented with thread-safe operations and proper subscription management.
 The flight phase state machine is implemented with clear transitions and state-specific handlers.
 The loadsheet generation process includes proper error handling, server status checking, and retry logic.
 The audio integration supports both Windows Core Audio and VoiceMeeter with a flexible configuration system.